IBMStreams/streamsx.messagehub/samples/MessageHubFileSample/README.md

-# Message Hub File Sample
+# Event Streams File Sample

-This sample demonstrates how to create an application that connects to Message Hub by retrieving the Message Hub Service Credentials from a file packaged with the application.
+This sample demonstrates how to create an application that connects to an IBM Event Streams service instance by retrieving the service Credentials from a file packaged with the application.

 ## Setup
 In order to successfully run this sample, the following steps must be taken: